topjohnwu/Magisk/docs/tools.md

     Detect method and decompress <infile>, optionally to [outfile]
     <infile>/[outfile] can be '-' to be STDIN/STDOUT
     Supported methods: bzip2 gzip lz4 lz4_legacy lzma xz

-  sha1 <file>
-    Print the SHA1 checksum for <file>

-  cleanup
-    Cleanup the current working directory
 ```

 ### magiskinit